JanneMattila/www/docs/_posts/2024/10/2024-10-07-aks-azs-and-lrs-disks.markdown

 In the event of an availability zone failure, your application will be down until the node in the same zone is available again.

 I have just one favor to ask: **Please check your disks in all your AKS clusters**.

+The code for this post is based on this GitHub repository:

+{% include githubEmbed.html text="JanneMattila/aks-workshop" link="JanneMattila/aks-workshop" %}

 I hope you find this useful!